masinakh/Sweet-Home-Backend/README.md

 ## Problem Statement #1

-This App manages tasks and events in a house hold by motivate kids to simply choose a chore and achive goals to earn points.
-That eventuly can be reedem their points.
+This App motivate kids to do chores and establish good habits and positive behaviors by taking responsibility and turn chores into a fun game by achive goals and scoring points.
+Then reward those who exceed expectations by reedeming their points.

 ## MVP Feature Set
 1. As a user, I can access to my personal account.
 2. As a user, I pick chores to do.
+    - view a list of chores and select the wanted chores.
 3. As a user, I should be able to mark it as done.
+    - A button to be clicked when the chore is done and see the earning points increase.
 4. As a user, I'll be able to see the progress "points".
 5. As a user, I'll be able to reedem my points.

-1. An App feature
-    - A bullet or two describing the feature in more detail
-1. Another App feature
-    - More details in sub-bullets

 ### Potential Additional Features

 1. More features